MatthewGRowe/CleanWeb/content/alevel/year1/powerpoints.md

 11. [Floating Point and HEX](https://drive.google.com/drive/folders/10DHxsKHPPfiZjM2UFEKmDvjL_sLfiNj6?usp=sharing)
 12. [Development Methodologies](https://drive.google.com/drive/folders/1El_wpiLgmsnBJm2BeZbKbwCnq-pFkHpn?usp=sharing)

-More evolution *After changing textbooks I altered the order of the course, so some of the numbering goes a bit odd, lesson 12b has nothing to do with lesson 12 but they are delivered in that order.*
+More evolution:- *After changing textbooks I altered the order of the course, so some of the numbering goes a bit odd, lesson 12b has nothing to do with lesson 12 but they are delivered in that order.*

 12. b [Algorithms](https://drive.google.com/drive/folders/1k9HD3s5H4t1waWGSPjqVZEzcKahx1uef?usp=sharing)
 13. [Compression](https://drive.google.com/drive/folders/1Or6WiGMj6XIBuiVJVp5iAWSMKdwmNUjq?usp=sharing)